robbiewilcox76/Malloc_Proj/README.txt

       (10) Allocate objects in such a way so that the final object allocated will result in 1-2 bytes remaining in memory.
 Then check to see if that object contains those extra bytes and attempt to write and use that data.

-memgrind:
+memgrind implementation:
   Our memgrind implementation takes no arguments
   In addition to the 3 tasks detailed in the assignment description, we have designed 2 tasks to test performance that do the following:
     task4(): Allocates all of memory in 30 byte chunks, frees all of the objects, and then requests allocation of an object larger than 30 bytes
         This task tests how efficiently the memory chunks are freed and how the freed chunks coalesce.
 It also tests for correctness because the freed chunks need to coalesce in order for the final larger object allocation to succeed. task5(): Randomly chooses between allocating a variable sized object or freeing an object if possible, until 64 objects have been allocated.
 Then the remaining objects are freed.
         This task tests performance similarly to all of the other tasks, but the randomness ensures that the sizes of each object are different which can help prove the correctness of our library because it will reveal if the sizes of the chunks and its data remain as requested and expected.
   Our memgrind implementation runs each task 50 times, calculating the time spent on each task and printing that information out, and then finally the average time spent on each task is printed.

-test:
+test program implementation:
   We have included an additional test program called "test" that takes no arguments and will be compiled and made executable by the same Makefile
   The program allocates 8 equally sized, large objects (509 bytes) and then writes a unique byte pattern to each object Then the byte pattern of each object is printed to show whether writing to one object overwrote any of the other objects, and if the byte pattern